 Today the Vittoriale Degli Italiani is open to visitors who can tour the lush grounds and awe-inspiring architecture.
 The amphitheater offers regular concerts and operas and the mansion is preserved as a museum to d’Annunzio’s legacy.
-Fascism has never looked so appealing.

 Know Before You Go